tinymce/tinymce-docs/release-notes/new-features.md

 #### Autofill Values

 When opening a properties dialog with a single table/row/cell selected, the dialog will autofill with the relevant existing values.
-If you select multiple rows or cells and open the relevant properties dialog, Tiny 4 will leave all the dialog fields blank.
+In TinyMCE 4.x., if you select multiple rows or cells and open the relevant properties dialog, all the dialog fields are left blank.
 In Tiny 5.0, fields which have the same values for all the selected rows or cells will autofill, and the fields which have no existing value or have differing values will be empty.
 "Border" input field in the `tableprops` dialog is now called "Border width" for clarity.

 ### Toolbar buttons